Linden Alexander

 The clients I'm best positioned to serve

 My clients often come to therapy feeling stuck in unhelpful patterns, overwhelmed by anxiety or depression, or unsure about their future.
-They may be seeking clarity and direction on issues including sexual orientation and gender identity, coming out or transition, social isolation, relationship or family problems, internalized shame or stigma, body image issues or dysphoria, and low self-esteem.
-These are common issues, and relief is possible—I encourage you to reach out.
-Let me know if my cash rate is a barrier for you.
-I maintain sliding scale slots on my caseload.
+They may be seeking clarity on issues including sexual orientation and gender identity, coming out or transitioning, social isolation, relationship or family problems, internalized shame or stigma, body image issues or dysphoria, and low self-esteem.
+I particularly enjoy working with folks struggling with social anxiety.
+These are common issues, and relief is possible.
+I encourage you to reach out and look forward to hearing from you!

 I identify as